renaszn/I225-V-modded/README.md

-1- Extract the folder
+1- Extract the folder.

-2- Windows + R > CMD > bcdedit /set testsigning on
+2- Windows + R > CMD > "bcdedit /set testsigning on".